thrackle-io/rules-engine/docs/src/src/client/application/data/IAccessLevels.sol/interface.IAccessLevels.md

 ### addAccessLevelToMultipleAccounts

 *Add the Access Level(0-4) to multiple accounts.
-Restricted to Access Tiers.*
+Restricted to the owner.*

 ```solidity